What Every Pet Owner Needs to Know About Dog Obesity

 Understanding the Health Risks Associated with Dog Obesity:

 Dog obesity is associated with an array of health risks that can seriously impact your pet’s quality of life.
 It increases the likelihood of developing diabetes, a condition that requires careful management to prevent long-term complications.
-Heart disease is another concern, as excess weight strains the cardiovascular system, leading to high blood pressure and other cardiovascular problems.
+Heart disease can be another concern, as excess weight strains the cardiovascular system, leading to high blood pressure and other cardiovascular problems.
+Airway diseases are a concern for obese dogs since tissues within their airways are a common place for fat deposition, particular in brachycephalic breeds and breeds like labs and goldens.
 Furthermore, overweight dogs are prone to joint issues and arthritis, which can result in chronic pain and decreased mobility.
 Recognizing these risks emphasizes the need for proactive weight management strategies.

 The Role of Diet and Nutrition in Preventing Dog Obesity: